- Academic Affairs

 Students who wish to terminate housing agreements early may receive a pro-rated refund.
 Students should present documentation signed and dated by the Dean or designee and apply to the Assistant Director of Student Housing.

 In case of a disagreement in the interpretation or implementation of this policy, a student may appeal in writing to the Assistant Vice President for Student Affairs.
-The decision of the Assistant Vice President may be appealed by a student or a Dean of a school to the Vice President for Academic Affairs, whose decision will be final.
+The decision of the Assistant Vice President may be appealed by a student or a Dean of a school to the Executive Vice President and Provost, whose decision will be final.